The Oscar Wilde Temple was installed at The Church of the Village from 11 September to 2 December 2017.

-imprisonment, and his sentence of two years’ hard labor.
-Inspired by the Stations of the Cross paintings at Notre-Dame-des-Champs cathedral in Avranches, France, and based upon engravings from English newspapers (The Star, The Illustrated Police Budget, The Illustrated Police News) that chronicled Wilde’s dramatic trial and the spectacle of his public humiliation, each canvas has been rendered by McDermott & McGough in a color palette of deep Limoges blue.
+The centerpiece of the Temple was a central altar built around 4’3” figure of Oscar Wilde, carved in linden wood in a devotional style and based on the iconic portrait of the author in his Union Square studio in 1882 by the American photographer Napoleon Sarony.
+On the pedestal below, Wilde’s prison number at Reading Gaol – C.33 – appeared.
+Framing each side of the statue were eight “stations,” paintings tracing Wilde’s journey from arrest through imprisonment and his sentence to two years’ hard labor.
+Inspired by the Stations of the Cross paintings at Notre-Dame-des-Champs cathedral in Avranches, France and based on engravings from British newspapers–The Star, The Illustrated Police Budget, The Illustrated Police News–that chronicled Wilde’s dramatic trial and the spectacle of his public humiliation, each canvas has been rendered by McDermott & McGough in a palette of deep Limoges blue.
 In this pictorial retelling of Wilde’s sensational downfall, the artists have depicted Wilde as a divine soul, adding gilded flourishes to each work to communicate his suffering and martyrdom.

-The Oscar Wilde Temple is also McDermott & McGough's celebration of the creative process through which experience is transformed into art, and reality is abstracted into revelation.
+The Oscar Wilde Temple was also McDermott & McGough's celebration of the creative process through which experience is transformed into art and reality abstracted into revelation.
 Wilde translated his own journey–from a life of marked extravagance and pleasure, through the harshest realities of prison and being shunned by society–into two significant works of art.
-While in prison he wrote “De Profundis” (1897), a long letter tracing his psychological experience of the trials that brought him to Reading Gaol.
-And his final work, “The Ballad of Reading Gaol” (1898), took the form of an epic poem describing the experience of his traumatic incarceration.
+While in prison he wrote De Profundis (1897), a long letter tracing his psychological experience of the trials that brought him to Reading Gaol.
+And his final work, The Ballad of Reading Gaol (1898), took the form of an epic poem describing the experience of his traumatic incarceration.

-For more information on the project partners:
+For more information on The Oscar Wilde Temple New York partners: